 A dress item

 I always bring a dress up item when I travel.
 You never know if you’ll be invited to a Broadway show, a wedding, or a funeral (I’ve had all 3 happen).
 A light knit dress is always comfortable.
 A two piece dress gives more style options.
-You can wear each piece as a “dress” or separately with other wardrobe pieces.
+You can wear the pieces together as a “dress” or separately with other wardrobe items.
 Bring a pretty top if you travel only with pants.

 Good walking shoes are critical for a fun trip.
 Many people assume that comfortable shoes are ugly.
 It isn’t true!
 Many cute styles exist.
 I prefer Euro style shoes as my main walking shoe.
 They are sporty looking but have enough style to wear in the city.
 All of my walking shoes fit securely on my feet and have a great tread.
 They are either waterproof or washable so I can wear them trail hiking.
 In the winter I will take waterproof ankle or knee high boots.

 Traveling with one pair of shoes is difficult if you like to wear dresses.
 I like to have fancy shoes for nicer occasions.
 I usually carry a light pair of dress shoes that are good for walking medium to long distances.
 I may want to spend all day dressed up.
 That means my dress shoes are just as comfortable as my walking shoes.
 I prefer light weight pointy toe ballet flats with a rubberized sole.
 The thicker sole is important for foot comfort, especially if you are wearing the shoes for several hours.
 In mid-summer I will substitute good sandals for the ballet flats.
 In the winter I will use a pair of nice ankle boots with rubber soles.